Kaist-ICLab/Home-IoT-Data-Analysis/README.md

-# Depression & Anxiety Detection Using Multimodal Data from Mobile, Wearable and Home IoT Sensors
+# Depression & Anxiety Detection Using Multimodal Data

 This repository supports the paper: > **A Multimodal Sensor Fusion Approach Using Mobile, Wearable, and IoT Sensors for Mental Health Detection**